USEPA/power-sector-dev-portal/content/ggplot/using-the-theme/using-the-theme.md

   - content: |
         Here we see the font applied to all text elements by default; they will be re-sized in the sections below.

         Plot annotations such as titles, subtitles is formatted through the following theme options.
-The title size is magnified 20% compared to base_size, while the caption is decreased 20%.
+The title size is magnified 20% compared to `base_size`, while the caption is decreased 20%.
   - title: "Axis line orientation: `plot direction`"
     level: 3
   - code: |